randogoth/md2txt/README.md

 ## CLI

 - `md2txt` – converts Markdown into plain text with extensive formatting support.
-It ships with the default `markdown` parser and `text` renderer plugins, registers optional `micron` and `ama` renderers for Micron/Ancient Machine Book output, and exposes the core pipeline so you can add your own parser or renderer modules:
+It ships with the default `markdown` parser and `text` renderer plugins, registers optional `micron`, `ama`, and `gemini` renderers for Micron/Ancient Machine Book or Gemtext output, and exposes the core pipeline so you can add your own parser or renderer modules:
   - FIGlet-rendered headings.
   - Emphasis styles converted to spaced or delimited characters.
   - Optional alignment and margin controls via HTML `<p>` attributes or MultiMarkdown attribute blocks (e.g. `{:.center margin=20px}`) applied as leading spaces.
   - ASCII art injection with `#[label :align](art.txt)` syntax, supporting multiple art pieces per line and optional `{: .right}` style annotations.
   - Per-document toggles for code block wrapping, numbering, blockquote decoration, and list indentation spacing.
+  - Link references can be emitted per block by setting `links_per_block: true` in frontmatter; otherwise they collect at the end of the document.
+Gemini output uses `=>` lines while the text renderer keeps numbered footnotes.

 ## Usage